Macrometacorp/docs/docs/photoniq/prerendering/03-features/01-synthetic-interactions/02-managing-interactions/best-practices-using-selectors.md

 ### Minimize Dependency on DOM Structure

 Avoid selectors that are overly dependent on the DOM hierarchy, such as descendant selectors that traverse multiple layers (such as `div > ul > li > a`).
 These can break if there are changes in the structure of the DOM.
-Instead, use direct child selectors (such as `div > a`) or even better, selectors that target elements directly.
+Instead, use direct child selectors (such as `div > a`) or even better, selectors that target elements directly, like an ID.

 ### Incorporate Robustness to Dynamic Content